StoreConnect and Salesforce org compatibility guide

 | Group Edition | Not compatible. |

-How to find your edition: In Salesforce Setup, go to Company Information.
-Your edition is listed under Organization Edition.
+How to find your edition: Go to Setup > Company Information.
+Your edition is shown in the Organization Edition field.

 :::note The StoreConnect AppExchange listing also lists compatible Salesforce editions and products. :::